Function of large intestine in the human digestive system

 The large intestine stores the wastes (the food remains), then ejects them outside the body through the anus.

-The large intestine is the final section of the gastrointestinal tract that performs the vital task of absorbing the water and the vitamins, and it converts the digested food into feces.
+The large intestine is the final section of the gastrointestinal tract that performs the vital task of absorbing water and vitamins, and it converts the digested food into feces.

 The function of the rectum